 All events are subclassed from MailEvent.
 Clients listen for specific events by registering themselves as listeners for those events.
 Events notify listeners of state changes as a session progresses.
-During a session, a JavaMail component fires a specific event-type to notify objects registered as listeners for that event-type.
+During a session, a JavaMail component generates a specific event-type to notify objects registered as listeners for that eventtype.
 The JavaMail Store, Folder, and Transport classes are event sources.
-This Specification describes a specific event in the Section that describes the class that fires that event.
+This Specification describes a specific event in the Section that describes the class that generates that event.